gregtuc/StockSocket/README.md

 StockSocket.start(["TSLA", "NIO", "NNDM", "ETH-USD"], stockPriceChanged);

-function stockPriceChanged(data){
-  //Do stuff with the data
+//Method to be called with each change in price for any of the tickers. function stockPriceChanged(data){
   console.log(data);
 }
 ```